 To assess the effectiveness of the proposed statistical test, we compared the performance of each of the described TWA detection methods for separating patient populations according to the magnitude of TWA activity they manifest.
-To this end we employed three publicly available databases to investigate reports that TWA manifest more significantly at higher heart rates, and more often within the cardiac-impaired populations [19].
+To this end, we employed three publicly available databases to investigate reports that TWA manifest more significantly at higher HRs, and more often within the cardiac-impaired populations [19].

-1) Normal Sinus Rhythm Database (NSRDB):

-This database includes 18 long-term (at least 8 hour long) ECG recordings of subjects referred to the Arrhythmia Laboratory at Boston's Beth Israel Deaconess Medical Center.
-Subjects included in this database were found to have had no significant arrhythmias; they include 5 men, aged 26 to 45, and 13 women, aged 20 to 50 years.
-Recordings were performed at 128Hz sampling frequency and 12-bit resolution [24].

-2) Chronic Heart Failure Database (CHFDB):

-This database includes long-term ECG recordings from 15 subjects (11 men, aged 22 to 71, and 4 women, aged 54 to 63 years) with severe congestive heart failure.
+- 1) Normal Sinus Rhythm Database: This database includes 18 long-term (at least 8 h long) ECG recordings of subjects referred to the Arrhythmia Laboratory at Boston's Beth Israel Deaconess Medical Center.
+Subjects included in this database were found to have no significant arrhythmias; they include 5 men, aged 26 to 45, and 13 women, aged 20 to 50 years.
+Recordings were performed at 128 Hz sampling frequency and 12-bit resolution [24]. - 2) Chronic Heart Failure Database: This database includes long-term ECG recordings from 15 subjects (11 men, aged 22 to 71, and 4 women, aged 54 to 63 years) with severe congestive heart failure.
 This group of subjects was part of a larger study group receiving conventional medical therapy prior to receiving the oral inotropic agent, milrinone.
-Recordings were performed at 250Hz sampling frequency and 12-bit resolution [24].

-3) Sudden Cardiac Death Database (SCDDB):

-These data include 23 patients with underlying sinus rhythm (four with intermittent pacing), one who was continuously paced, and four with atrial fibrillation.
+Recordings were performed at 250 Hz sampling frequency and 12-bit resolution [24]. - 3) SCD Database: These data include 23 patients with underlying sinus rhythm (four with intermittent pacing), one who was continuously paced and four with atrial fibrillation.
 All patients had a sustained ventricular tachyarrhythmia, and most had an actual cardiac arrest.
-The recordings were performed at sampling frequency of 250Hz and 12-bit resolution [24].
+The recordings were performed at sampling frequency of 250 Hz and 12-bit resolution [24].